 In Korea, cryptocurrency regulation just began and there is no clear guidance that provides regulatory authority.

-They are not considered fiat currencies, electronic currencies, or financial investment instruments, but can be confiscated if they are obtained through criminal activities.
+Korea does not consider them currencies, electronic currencies, or financial investment instruments, but they can be confiscated if they are obtained through criminal activities.

 Korea banned cryptocurrency margin trading and ICOs for coins and tokens registered as securities.

 It is unclear what laws apply to Bitcoin and other already existing cryptocurrencies.

 Exchanges are not prohibited but they have to abide by the Real-Name Verification System, requiring their customers to provide actual identification information before opening cryptocurrency accounts.

 Currently, there is no official taxation law for cryptocurrency, only the applicable law.

 5. Create your cryptocurrency

 There are several ways to create a cryptocurrency.
 You can either build it on top of an existing blockchain, or customize your own blockchain, or start it from scratch.